bss-aero/bss-aero.github.io/index.md

 This is the website for the Brazilian Student Society for Aerospace Research and Development.

-We are aerospace students and researchers from Brazil who believes in the freedom of software and open-source code.
+We are engineering students and researchers from Brazil who believes in the _user freedom_, _open-source_ code and the _maker culture_.
 Here we want to contribute to aerospace-related projects, to develop better technology for the future.

 ## Our Mission